99-Daniele/Robotics/README.md

 ***!!! launch senza bag!!!***

 Goals

 I.Compute odometry using appropriate kinematics
- - Compute robot linear and angular velocities v, ⍵ from wheel encoders with mecanum wheels kinematics
+ - Compute robot linear and angular velocities v, ⍵ from wheel encoders with mecanum wheels kinematics ✔
-  1. Write down the formula to compute v, ⍵ from wheel speeds *
+  1. Write down the formula to compute v, ⍵ from wheel speeds ✔
-  2. Adapt formula to use encoder ticks (more precise) instead of RPM ***ci domandavamo se serve passare attraverso rpm***
+  2. Adapt formula to use encoder ticks (more precise) instead of RPM ✔
-  3. Compute a rough estimate of v, ⍵ (with given robot parameters fixed)
+  3. Compute a rough estimate of v, ⍵ (with given robot parameters fixed) ✔
-  4. Publish v, ⍵ as topic cmd_vel of type geometry_msgs/TwistStamped
+  4. Publish v, ⍵ as topic cmd_vel of type geometry_msgs/TwistStamped ✔
  - Compute odometry from v, ⍵ using both Euler and Runge-Kutta integration
-  1. Start with Euler, add Runge-Kutta later
+  1. Start with Euler, add Runge-Kutta later ✔
-  2. Add ROS parameter for initial pose (x,y,θ) ***??????????(DA GROUND TRUTH)Lorenzo***
+  2. Add ROS parameter for initial pose (x,y,θ) ✔
-  3. Publish as nav_msgs/Odometry on topic odom
+  3. Publish as nav_msgs/Odometry on topic odom ✔
-  4. Broadcast TF odom->base_link **fatto**
+  4. Broadcast TF odom->base_link ✔
   5. - structure of the TF tree ***DA GENERARE PER IL FILE***
-- Calibrate (fine-tune) robot parameters (r, l, w, N) to match ground truth ***fatto...Elena->rviz e posizione ottenuta***
+- Calibrate (fine-tune) robot parameters (r, l, w, N) to match ground truth **Daniele**

 II.
 Compute wheel control speeds from v, ⍵
  - Compute wheel speeds (RPM) from v, ⍵